kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Control Streams
 Bidirectional streams are used for control messages.

+Note that QUIC bidirectional streams have both a send and recv direction that an endpoint can close independently.
+To simplify things, this document only refers to the send side of the stream as either:

+- **closed**: The sender has transmitted a STREAM_FIN and all STREAM data has been acknowledged.
+- **reset**: The sender has transmitted a RESET_STREAM with an error code, OR the receiver has transmitted a STOP_SENDING (which then triggers a RESET_STREAM).

 The first varint of each stream indicates the type.
 Streams may only be created by the indicated role, otherwise the session MUST be closed with a ROLE_VIOLATION.